Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Introduction

-Half a century after their introduction, thus, one of the most popular tests in time series analysis still relies on rather vague asymptotic statements.
-One of the objectives of this paper is to provide a precise account of the asymptotic behavior of the portmanteau test statistic for VARMA models.
-Taking advantage of this, we also propose, based on the measure-transportation-based concepts of center-outward ranks and signs recently developed in \cite{Hallinetal2021} (see \cite{H22} for a nontechnical survey) a class of rank-based portmanteau tests, establish their asymptotic distributions and derive their local powers.
-Simulations demonstrate the advantages of these tests, which significantly outperform the classical Chitturi-Hosking-Li-McLeod pseudo-Gaussian ones under non-Gaussian innovations.
+Half a century after its introduction, thus, one of the most popular tests in time series analysis still relies on vague or even faulty asymptotic statements.
+The first objective of this paper is to fix these asymptotic results.
+Rather than modifying the classical test statistics (as \cite{Taniguchi2010} and \cite{Akashi2018, Akashi2021} are doing in the univariate case), we are providing a precise account and a rigorous derivation of the asymptotic behavior of the portmanteau test statistic for VARMA models.
+Taking advantage of this, we then propose, based on the measure-transportation-based concepts of center-outward ranks and signs recently developed in \cite{Hallinetal2021} (see \cite{H22} for a nontechnical survey) a class of rank-based portmanteau tests and establish their asymptotic distributions under the null.
+Simulations demonstrate the advantages of these tests, in terms of power and resistance to outliers, over the classical Chitturi-Hosking-Li-McLeod pseudo-Gaussian ones under non-Gaussian innovation densities.

-Throughout, the theoretical tools we are using are borrowed from Le Cam's powerful asymptotic theory of statistical experiment---a theory that was not availble, fifty years ago, to Chitturi, Hosking, Li, and McLeod, who instead are making intensive use of Taylor expansions.
+Throughout, the theoretical tools we are using are borrowed from Le Cam's powerful asymptotic theory of statistical experiment---a theory that was not available, fifty years ago, to Chitturi, Hosking, Li, and McLeod, who instead are making intensive use of Taylor expansions.